Shopify/graphql-design-tutorial/TUTORIAL.md

 This is much better.

+*<a href="#user-content-never-expose-implementation-details"
+id="user-content-never-expose-implementation-details">Rule:</a> Never expose
-*Rule #2: Never expose implementation details in your API design.*
+implementation details in your API design.*

 ### Representing Collections